Basics operations using pxctl

 pxctlprovides the capability to perform fine-grained control of the PX resources cluster-wide.
 Also, it lets the user manage volumes, snapshots, cluster resources, hosts in the cluster and software upgrade in the cluster.

 In addition, every command takes in a

--j which converts the output to machine parsable
+--json flag which converts the output to a machine-parsable

 JSON format.
-You can do something like the following to save the the output in
+You can do something like the following to save the output in

 In most production deployments, you will provision volumes directly using Docker or your scheduler (such as a Kubernetes pod spec).
 However,